gazebosim/gz-common/Migration.md

 1. Corrected `BAYER_RGGR8` to `BAYER_BGGR8` in `PixelFormatName` and
    `PixelFormatType` located in `graphics/include/ignition/common/Image.hh`.

 1. URI parsing has updated to follow the specification more closely.
+Changes
+   include:
     * An empty URI Path is valid.
-    * Double forward slashes (//) are valid in a URI Path.
+    * Double forward slashes, `//`, are valid in a URI Path.
-    * A URI Query does not require the `key=value` format.
-For example a valid query can be "?aquery" and even "?aquery?".
+    * A URI Query does not require a `key=value` format.
+For example a valid query can be "?aquery", "?aquery?", and `??`.
     * A URI authority is optional.
 If present, then a URI authority begins with two forward slashes and immediately follows the URI scheme.
 A host must be present if an authority is present.
 All this means the following is invalid, `file:///abs/path/to/file`.
-The proper form is `file:/abs/path/to/file`.
+The proper form is `file:/abs/path/to/file`. `file://` has been deprecated in Ignition Common 4.
+Starting in Ignition Common 5 `file://` will require a valid authority.

 ## Ignition Common 2.X to 3.X